-The evaluation material as a whole shows that completion of the concrete international dimension is still relatively low in the light of the project's key outcomes.
-As there has been only one partner outside of Finland in the project consortium, the concrete investment in the international dimension in terms of funds and workload has not been very high.
-The Dutch partner DUO has been in charge of communications and dissemination practises, as well as contributed to the Europass case study that was conducted as part of the project.
+Evaluation material as a whole show that completion of the concrete international dimension is still relatively low in the light of the project key outcomes.
+As there have been only one partner outside of Finland in the project consortium, the concrete investment to the international dimension in terms of funds and a workload has not been very high.
+The Dutch partner DUO has been in charge of commucation and dissemination practises, as well as contributed to the Europass case study that was conducted as a part of the project.

-As stated in earlier in this report, the original division into the work packages and workloads is noted to be challenging in the self-evaluation reports.
+As stated in the chapter x, the original division into the work packages and workloads is noted to be challenging in the self-evaluation reports.
 Thus, this is at least partially the reason behind the lack of concrete outcomes outside of Finland regarding the framework architecture tailoring and piloting the prototype.
-It was also noted in the interviews of the key project actors that more study of the Dutch state of affairs would have been beneficial in the beginning of the project and might have advanced the achievement of the goals set for the project.
-It was also noted that there were no resources allocated for this kind of activity in the project budget.
+It was also noted in the interviews of the key project actors that more study on the Dutch state of affairs would have been beneficial in the beginning of the project and might have advanced the achievement of the goals set for the project.
+It was also noted, that there were not resources allocated for this kind of activity in the project budget.

-The concete outcomes of the international dimension, identified from the evaluation material, are the following:
+The concete outcomes of the international dimension, identified from the evaluation material, are the following ones:

-- The Dutch partner DUO has attended to the work of the Steering Group and the Project Management Committee, and therefore contributed to the decision-making and implementation at the project level.
-The Steering Committee interview indicates good cooperation between the project partner representatives. - Deployment workshops have been carried out in the Netherlands, Germany, Estonia and Croatia (an online workshop). - The Desk Research (Deliverable 15) conducted as part of the project includes views to the existing relevant services in Finland, the Netherlands, Germany and the EU as a whole.
-However, the evaluation material did not offer a clear view of the use of the Desk Research in the implementation of the project.
-A summary and analysis could serve the other actors after the end of the project. - The project has conducted the Europass case study, following the recommendation of the Mid-term review.
+- The Dutch partner DUO has attended the work of the Steering Group and the Project Management Committee, and therefore contributed to the decision-making and implementation at the project level.
+The Steering Committee interview indicates a good cooperation between the project partner representatives. - Deployment workshops have been carried out in Netherlands, Germany, Estonia and Croatia (an online workshop). - The desk research (Deliverable x) conducted as a part of the project include views to the existing relevant services in Finland, Netherland, Germany and EU as a whole.
+However, the evaluation material did not offer the clear view to the use the desk research in the implementation of the project.
+As a summary and analysis it could serve the other actors too, after the end of the project. - The project has conducted the Europass case study, following the recommendation of the Mid-term review.
 The study describes the state of affairs of both CompLeap and Europass, as well as illustrates the possible connections between them.

-However, the concrete outcomes presented above can be seen as seeds that carry potential for the wider impacts and effects if advanced adequately in the Netherlands and other EU countries.
-The project impact in the countries outside of Finland is still sporadic compared to the Finland, where a large number of stakeholders have been involved in the project at different stages.
+However, the concrete outcomes presented above can be seen as seeds, that carry potential for the wider impacts and effects, if advanced in the adequate manner in Netherlands and other EU countries.
+The project impact in the countries outside of Finland is still sporadic compared to the Finland, where the large number of stakeholders have been involved in the project at different stages.
 Furthermore, the concrete developmet of the prototypes is based on the Finnish education data resources and education system.
-It was evident in the interviews that different national education systems create one of the challenges to the services illustrated in the CompLeap prototype, especially for their possible transnational use.
+It was evident in the interviews, that different national education systems create one of the challenges to the services illustrated in the CompLeap prototype, especially for their possible transnational use.

-As a lesson for future projects, it is evident that ensuring the actual international dimension in the EU-funded projects requires clear financial investments in attendance at the project's key activities.
+As a lesson for the future projects it is evident that ensuring the actual international dimension in the EU funded projects requires clear financial investments to the attendance to the project key activities.
 The evident threshold in the CompLeap case has been the original division of the work packages as well as allocation of the funding.
-In addition, in the projects where the associate partners are needed for the piloting purposes, their availability in the target countries would in the optimal case be ensured in advance.
+In addition, in the projects where the associate partners are needed for the piloting purposes, their availability in the target countries should be ensured in advance.

 3.2.2.
-Role of national decision-making and national data resources
+Role of the national decision-making as well as national data resources